valancej/documentation/_pro/getting-started/services.md

 {:toc}

 ## What Is Your Codeship Services File?
 Your services file - `codeship-services.yml` - is where you configure each service you need to run your CI/CD builds with Codeship.
-During the build, these services will be used to run the testing steps you've defined in your [`codeship-steps.yml`]({% link _pro/getting-started/steps.md %}) file.
+During the build, these services will be used to run the testing steps you've defined in your `codeship-steps.yml` [file]({% link _pro/getting-started/steps.md %}).
 You can have as many services as you'd like, and customize each of them.
 Each of these services will be run inside a Docker container.

 Your services can be built from your own Dockerfiles, or pulled from any registry.
 Your `codeship-services.yml` will be very similar to a `docker-compose.yml` file, and most of the syntax is compatible.

-Running with Docker, the services you declare in the `codeship-services.yml` file allow you to:
+Running with Docker, your Codeship services allow you to:

 * Set up different environments for running your unit, integration, or acceptance tests
-* Have full control over your dependencies, versions, and every piece of software used in the build
+* Have control over dependencies and versions of software consumed within the service
 * Build specialized deployment images to unify deployment across your company
 * Use any Docker image available on an image registry for your builds

+Your Codeship builds run on infrastucture equipped with version {{ site.data.docker.version }} of the Docker Engine.

 ## Prerequisites
 Your services file will require that you have [installed Jet locally]({{ site.baseurl }}{% link _pro/getting-started/cli.md %}) or [set up your project on Codeship.]({{ site.baseurl }}{% link _pro/getting-started/codeship-configuration.md %})